 We quickly became Munroists, keenly seeking out the next challenge from new mountains and new areas.
 It took us almost 12 years to complete the ascent of all 284 unaided (yes we even walked up underneath the Aonach Mor ski lifts carrying our skis so that we could climb Aonach Mor and then ski down).
 Our last Munro was Ben More on the Isle of Mull which we did in gales, rain and low cloud on 1st June 1996 and became Compleatists 1569 (Jan) and 1570 (Dave).

 Friday night would often find us doing a full day’s work and then driving up to the Highlands so that we were well placed for a weekend of walking the Munro’s.
 We quickly found a great bed and breakfast (Breadalbane House) in the village of Killin that was easy to reach in 5 hours from the Ilford factory in Cheshire and this became our staging post for trips further north and our base for the Southern Highlands.
 Danni Grant, the landlady, looked after us like we were part of the family.

-We learnt the skills needed to venture onto the hills in winter (on a Glenmore Lodge course in the Cairngorms and with Alan Adshead, a friend from Ilford who sadly died in a climbing accident) with ice axes and crampons and I became experienced in the use of maps and compass for navigation, even in atrocious weather conditions.
+We learnt the skills needed to venture onto the hills in winter (on a Glenmore Lodge course in the Cairngorms in 1986 and with Alan Adshead, a friend from Ilford who sadly died in a climbing accident Easter 2000) with ice axes and crampons and I became experienced in the use of maps and compass for navigation, even in atrocious weather conditions.
 In total we climbed about 20% (one in five) in winter conditions (reasonable snow cover) and the rest spread throughout the months of the year.